 UNM-Valencia offers scholarships to students based on academic achievement and/or financial need.
+Student are encouraged to complete the Free Application for Federal Student Aid (FAFSA)/State Aid Application to qualify for need based scholarships.
 Awards are made on both an academic year basis and a semester basis.
 Students who are enrolled full-time, three-quarter-time, or halftime are eligible for these scholarships.
 Specialty scholarships may be awarded if funding is available.